aphrc-dswb/dswb-platform-data-harmonization-wg/models/medicalobservationalstudy_v1.md

 > ![The Exposome](https://ars.els-cdn.com/content/image/1-s2.0-S0098299721000467-gr1_lrg.jpg)
 >
 >  Given its "richness", a MedicalRiskFactor can be mapped to one of several domains in the OMOP CDM including the [exposure_occurrence](https://www.ohdsi.org/wp-content/uploads/2023/10/19-zollovenecek-BriefReport.pdf) aka **external_exposure** and the result from one or more [measurement](https://ohdsi.github.io/CommonDataModel/cdm54.html#measurement) occurrences.
 Measurements provide a window into the so-called "internal exposome".
+>
+> Specify one or more schema.org MedicalRiskFactors as a triple here, where provenance is a "type" from [this](https://athena.ohdsi.org/search-terms/terms?vocabulary=Type+Concept&page=1&pageSize=15&query=) controlled vocabulary:
 ```
 <

-Specify one or more Medical Risk Factor as  triple here...

 (variable name, concept_id, provenance)
 (variable name, concept_id, provenance)